-The architecture of the AD7854/AD7854L leads to an interaction between the system offset and gain errors when a system calibration is performed.
-Therefore it is recommended to perform the cycle of a system offset calibration followed by a system gain calibration twice.
+The architecture of the AD7859/AD7859L leads to an interaction between the system offset and gain errors when a system calibration is performed.
+Therefore, it is recommended to perform the cycle of a system offset calibration followed by a system gain calibration twice.
 When a system offset calibration is performed, the system offset error is reduced to zero.
-If this is followed by a system gain calibration, then the system gain error is now zero, but the system offset error calibration followed by a system gain calibration is necessary to reduce system offset error to below the 12-bit level.
-The advantage of doing separate system offset and system gain calibrations is that the user has more control over when the analog inputs need to be at the required levels, and the CONVST signal does not have to be used.
+If this is followed by a system gain calibration, then the system gain error is now zero, but the system offset error is no longer zero.
+A second sequence of system offset error calibration followed by a system gain calibration is necessary to reduce system offset error to below the 12-bit level.
+The advantage of doing separate system offset and system gain calibrations is that the user has more control over when the analog inputs need to be at the required levels, and the $\overline{\text{CONVST}}$ signal does not have to be used.